 There are many retirement savings options available, but the most common is a workplace or private pension

 Workplace pensions are retirement savings accounts offered by employers.
 It allows you to set aside money from your paycheck before taxes are taken out

 The money in your pension grows tax-deferred, which means you won’t have to pay taxes on it until you withdraw the money in retirement

 Most employer-sponsored pension plans also offer matching contributions, which is basically free money!

 You do want free money, right?

 Live below your means.

-It’s important to live below your means because you’re less likely to overspend and go into debt.
+Living below your means is important because you’re less likely to overspend and go into debt.

 When you live within your means, even if you’re living on minimum wage, you’re more likely to have money left over each month to save or invest

 This can help you reach important financial goals, like saving for an emergency fund like a thousand dollars, a house deposit or retirement